nushell/nushell.github.io/book/dataframes.md

 ───┴───────┴───────┴─────────┴─────────┴───────┴────────┴───────┴─────────
 ```

-So, to conclude this section, masks are our main way to create new versions of
-dataframes.

-> Note.
-You can also use `dataframe slice` or `dataframe sample` to create new
-> dataframes from bigger dataframes

-Another important operation that can be done with masks is setting or replacing
+Another operation that can be done with masks is setting or replacing a value
-a value from a series.
-For example, we can change the value in the column
+from a series.
+For example, we can change the value in the column `first` where
-`first` where the value is equal to `a`
+the value is equal to `a`

 ```shell
 > $df.first | dataframe set new --mask ($df.first =~ a)